Artificial Intelligence Research Platform

 Assessment and decision making

-An independent assessment panel will review phase 1 and phase 2 applications.
+An independent assessment panel will review phase 2 applications.
 MBIE is initiating this investment process and will transfer responsibility, including decision making, to the New Zealand Institute for Advanced Technology board once established.
 Investment decisions will be informed by advice from the independent assessment panel.

 The following criteria will be considered: